Emurasoft/emurasoft.github.io/en/dlg/customize/csv_options/index.md

 # CSV Options page

-TheCSV Options page allows you to customize settings related to the CSV options.
+The **CSV Options** page allows you to customize settings related to the CSV options.

 ## Drag separators only in headings and the ruler with the mouse check box